Childlessness: Social

 Socially, childlessness has also resulted in financial stress and sometimes ruin in societies which depend on their offspring to contribute economically and to support other members of the family or tribe.
 “In agricultural societies about 20 per cent of all couples would not have children because of problems for at least one of the partners.
 Worry about assuring the desired birth rate could become an important part of family life … even after a first child was born. … In agricultural societies up to half of all children born would die within two years … (Excess surviving children could among other things, be sent to childless families to provide labour there, reducing upkeep demands at home.)
 When a population disaster hit – like war or major disease – higher birth rates might briefly be feasible to fill out community ranks.”

 In the 20th and 21st centuries, when control over conception became reliable in some countries, childlessness is having an enormous impact on national planning and financial planning.
 In societies where child-bearing is a sign of a high libido, childlessness may be viewed as a sign of low libido.
 They may also be disparaged with terms like genetic dead end.

-In countries, even those with state health and social care services, children often support elderly family members either by becoming their full or part time carers, or by, for example, accompanying them to medical appointments, helping with cleaning and shopping, taking care of intimate personal care tasks or by looking after their finances.
+In some countries, even those with state health and social care services, children often support elderly family members either by becoming their full or part time carers, or by, for example, accompanying them to medical appointments, helping with cleaning and shopping, taking care of intimate personal care tasks or by looking after their finances.
 If national health and care services dwindle due to decreased funding or lack of staff, and if the numbers of people without children nearby increase, the statistics for those left without help and support as they age, are set to soar.
+The UK charity, Ageing Without Children, set up in 2012, advocates for those without support from children or others in the future generation.

 Stigma

 In a society that encourages and promotes parenthood, with its current social norms and culture, childlessness can be stigmatizing.
-The idea couples should reproduce and want to reproduce remains widespread in North America, contrary to most European cultures.
+Pronatalism, the idea couples should reproduce and want to reproduce remains widespread in North America, contrary to most European cultures.
+Women in Australia, and both men and women in the UK have reported facing stigma and social exclusion because of their childlessness.

 Childlessness may be considered deviant behavior in marriage and this may lead to adverse effects on the relationship of the couple, as well as their individual identities when pertaining to the lack of children being involuntary.
 For persons that consider that becoming parents was a critical process of their adult family life, a "transition" as Rossi deems it must take place.
-This transition is from the anticipated parenthood to an unwanted status of nonparenthood.
+This transition is from the anticipated parenthood to an unwanted status of non-parenthood.
 Such a transition may require the individual to readjust their perspective of self or relationship role with their significant other.